Soil and Groundwater Remediation

 Bench scale evaluation, case studies and dosage guidelines on Calcium Polysulfide for the remediation of hexavalent chromium can also be found in the Chromium (VI) Handbook, available for purchase at Amazon.com or at Routledge.com.

-This product has proven to be effective under a wide range of site conditions.
-In the in-situ remediation of soil and groundwater, it is considered more stable and persistent than other reductants in subsurface environments, and it is relatively safe to handle in the field and easy to apply.
+REMOTOX®, a Calcium Polysulfide Solution, has proven to be effective under various site conditions.
+In in-situ remediation of soil and groundwater, it is considered more stable and persistent than other reductants in subsurface environments.

 Remotox Calcium Polysulfide for the stabilization of heavy metals.